saarioka/TG-bot/README.md

 # Telegram bot Big Shaq

-This is a telegram bot based on the public "Telepot" API
+This is a telegram bot based on the public "Telepot" API, written as an introduction to Python programming.

 Working features:
 -State monitoring in shell
--Events:
+-Events(proc by message):
 	lyrics
 	kiitos
 	greetings
 	pilasib
--Commands:
+-Commands(proc by /<command>):
 	ruoka (Hertsi & Reaktori)
 	vitsi (actual jokes removed as too cringy)
--Callback query skeleton working but no implemented
+-Callback query skeleton working but not implemented

 TODO:
 	ruoka (Juvenes)
 	admin commands
-	applications for callback query
+	applications for callback query (on-screen buttons/custom keyboard)

+Santeri Saariokari 2/2018